MYTHIK-blip/CIVIX-NZ/civix_method.md

 *   **Phased Development:** Project progresses through distinct, well-defined phases (e.g., Phase 3: Ingestion, Phase 6: UI, Phase 8: Metrics/Tracing).
 *   **Iterative Approach:** Each phase involves planning, implementation, testing, and documentation.
 *   **Test-Driven Principles:** Comprehensive `pytest` suite ensures reliability and prevents regressions.
+*   **Testing Cadence:**
+    *   All unit and integration tests are executed within the project's dedicated Python virtual environment (`source .venv/bin/activate && pytest`).
+    *   Tests are run after significant code changes, new feature implementations, and before any major deployment or release.
+    *   The test suite serves as the primary verification step for functional correctness and stability.
 *   **CPU-First Development:** Prioritize CPU-compatible solutions by default, with optional GPU support.
 *   **Documentation-Driven:** Key decisions, progress, and implementation details are logged in `docs/` and summarized in `README.md`.
 *   **Continuous Documentation:** All logs, documentation (including `README.md` and this `civix_method.md` file), and code comments are updated in correspondence to any progress, issues, or resolutions encountered.
 This includes: